leapcode/leap_ca/README.md

 LEAP Certificate Authority Daemon
 ---------------------------------------------------

-``leap_ca`` is a background daemon that generates x509 certificates as needed and stores them in CouchDB.
+``leap_ca_daemon`` is a background daemon that generates x509 certificates as needed and stores them in CouchDB.
 You can run ``leap_ca`` on a machine that is not connected to a network, and then periodically connect to sync up the cert database.

 * Its only interface with the outside world is a CouchDB connection (defaults to localhost).
 * The daemon monitors changes to the database and fills it with x509 certs as needed.